75th New York Infantry Regiment

-The 75th New York Infantry Regiment ("2nd Auburn Regiment") was an infantry and cavalry regiment in the Union Army during the American Civil War.
+The 75th New York Infantry Regiment ("2nd Auburn Regiment") was an infantry and mounted infantry regiment in the Union Army during the American Civil War.

 Service

 The 75th New York Infantry was organized at Auburn, New York and nine companies mustered in for three years service on November 26, 1861 under the command of Colonel John A. Dodge.
 Company K joined the regiment June 24, 1862.

 The regiment was attached to District of Santa Rosa Island, Department of Florida, to February 1862.
 District of Santa Rosa Island, Department of the Gulf, to March 1862.
 Western District of Florida, Department of the South, to August 1862.
 Pensacola, Florida, Division of West Florida, Department of the Gulf, to September 1862.
 Weitzel's Reserve Brigade, Department of the Gulf, to January 1863.
 2nd Brigade, 1st Division, XIX Corps, Department of the Gulf, to July 1863.
 3rd Brigade, 1st Division, XIX Corps, to October 1863.
 Unassigned, Cavalry Division, Department of the Gulf, to December 1863.
 1st Brigade, Cavalry Division, Department of the Gulf, to June 1864.
 1st Brigade, 2nd Division, XIX Corps, to July 1864.
 1st Brigade, 2nd Division, XIX Corps, Army of the Shenandoah, Middle Military Division, to January 1865.
 1st Brigade, Grover's Division, District of Savannah, Georgia, Department of the South, to March 1865.
 1st Brigade, 1st Division, X Corps, to May 1865.
 District of Savannah, Georgia, Department of the South, to August 1865.

 The 75th New York Infantry mustered out of service on August 23, 1865.